nats-io/nats-architecture-and-design/spec/connection.md

 #### Disconnect buffer

-If given client supports storing messges during disconnect periods, this option allows to tweak the number of stored messages.
+If given client supports storing messages during disconnect periods, this option allows to tweak the number of stored messages.
 It should also allow disable buffering entirely.

 #### Tls required